Director / Producer / Writer

 Michèle Ohayon

-• About
+About

-In 2016, Michèle was a supervising producer on CNN's Believer, hosted by Reza Aslan and completed her documentary Cristina (Palm Springs ShortsFest).
-In 2017, Michele produced the award winning film 100 Years: One Woman’s Fight for Justice, now streaming on Netflix.
-She's currently in post-production on a Netflix Original feature documentary.
+In 2013, Ohayon made the tribute film for Angelina Jolie's Governors award for the Academy of Motion Pictures, narrated by Morgan Freeman.
+In 2016, Michèle was a supervising producer on CNN's Believer, and completed her documentary Cristina (Netflix/ Palm Springs ShortsFest).
+In 2017, she produced the award-winning film (Big Sky Fest winner) 100 Years: One Woman’s Fight for Justice.

-• Films
+Films

 This uplifting documentary chronicles the exceptional spirit and drive of mixed martial arts (MMA) fighter Tatiana Suarez as she prepares to reenter the cage after nearly four years away from the sport.
 Suarez reflects on her journey from wrestling prodigy to professional athlete and the legacy she leaves young women, particularly those in the Latina community.